aelkouhen/aelkouhen.github.io/_posts/data-redis/2023-06-13-data-redis-part-9.md

 # RediSearch: a versatile search engine

 RediSearch is a [Redis module](https://redis.io/modules) that provides querying, secondary indexing, and full-text search for Redis.
 Written in C, Redis Search is extremely fast compared to other open-source search engines.
 It implements multiple data types and commands that fundamentally change what you can do with Redis.
-RedisStack supports capabilities for search and filtering, such as geospatial queries, filtering by numeric ranges, retrieving documents by specific fields, and custom document scoring.
+RediSearch supports capabilities for search and filtering, such as geospatial queries, filtering by numeric ranges, retrieving documents by specific fields, and custom document scoring.
 Aggregations can combine map, filter, and reduce/group-by operations in custom pipelines that instantly run across millions of elements.

 RediSearch also supports auto-completion with fuzzy prefix matching and atomic real-time insertion of new documents to a search index.
 With the latest RediSearch release, creating a secondary index on top of your existing data is easier than ever.
 You can just add Search and Query capabilities to your existing Redis database, create an index, and start querying it without migrating your data or using new commands for adding data to the index.
 This drastically lowers the learning curve for new users and lets you create indexes on your existing Redis databases—without even restarting them.